AhmedElsherbini/Code-for-RVD-et-al.-2023/README.md

 ## License
-If this work is useful for you , kindly of cite the aforementioned paper.
+If this work is useful for you, kindly of cite the aforementioned paper.